-GEOPHYSICAL SETTINGS (STAGES) are unique combination of geology, elevation, and landforms.
+GEOPHYSICAL SETTINGS (STAGES)

+are unique combination of geology, elevation, and landforms.

+COMPLEX LANDSCAPES

-COMPLEX LANDSCAPES create "micro-climates" that buffer change by providing species with a variety of local climates .
+create "micro-climates" that buffer change by providing species with a variety of local climates.

+PERMEABLE LANDSCAPES

-PERMEABLE LANDSCAPES offset the development, roads, and agriculture that create resistance to natural movements.
+offset development, roads, and agriculture that create resistance to natural movements.
 Maintaining a connected area (BLUE REGION above) in which species can move and processes can rearrange, ensures that the area can adjust to climate change.

-Underlying data developed by The Nature Conservancy's Eastern Science Office with support from the Northeast Association of Fish and Wildlife Agencies.
+Underlying data developed by The Nature Conservancy's Eastern Science Office with support from the Northeast Association of Fish and Wildlife Agencies, and the Doris Duke Foundation http://conserveonline.org/workspaces/ecs/documents/resilient-sites-for-terrestrial-conservation-1